Posts

 But if I decided to look into it I might instead find myself convinced that dragons do exist.
 In addition to this being bad news about the world, I would be in an awkward position personally.
 If I wrote up what I found I would be in some highly unsavory company.
 Instead of being known as someone who writes about a range of things of varying levels of seriousness and applicability, I would quickly become primarily known as one of those dragon advocates.
 Given the taboos around dragon-belief, I could face strong professional and social consequences.

 It's not a reason not to investigate.
 You could continue to avoid these consequences you speak of by not writing about Dragons regardless of the results of your investigation.
-My guess is that what you're also avoiding, is guilt that might come from knowing the truth and remaining silent.
+One possibility is that what you're also avoiding, is guilt/discomfort that might come from knowing the truth and remaining silent.
 But through your decision not to investigate, the world is going to carry the burden of that silence either way.

 Comment by lc on Dragon Agnosticism · 2024-11-20T10:21:01.224Z · LW · GW